Nick Compton: Early years and personal life

 Compton was born and raised in Durban, Natal Province, South Africa, the son of former first-class cricketer Richard Compton and Zimbabwean mother Glynis who had backgrounds in public relations and journalism.
 Compton was immersed in cricket from an early age: he is the grandson of English test cricketer and Arsenal footballer Denis Compton and the great-nephew of established first-class cricketer and fellow Arsenal footballer Leslie Compton.

 Compton's father Richard and uncle Patrick both played first-class cricket for Natal in South Africa.
 Compton moved to England while in his teens and attended Harrow School on a sports scholarship scheme where he was mentored by housemaster David Elleray.
 Compton impressed with a hatful of centuries for the school playing as captain and was prolific during the 2000 season for Middlesex's Under-19 side.

 Having only just turned 18, Compton played for an ECB Schools side against West Indies Under-19s in three matches playing as an opening batsman, top scoring for the side in the third match with 74.
 A month later, he represented England Under-18s during the same tour, on this occasion scoring 42 playing at number three.

 Compton began a social science degree at Durham University, matriculating at Hatfield College.
-However, a persistent groin problem, which eventually led to surgery, curtailed his cricket and led to him eventually withdrawing from his course.
+However, a persistent groin problem, which eventually led to surgery, curtailed his cricket and forced him to withdraw from the course.